hawk/lux/doc/lux.md

 that one of the given `Var`s is set in order to skip the test case.
 Typically `--skip` is used to test on presence of environment variables. `--skip` is intended to be used as `[config skip=Var]` statements within scripts.

+**--skip_unless Var**
+Skip execution of the script if the given variable NOT is set.
+This option can be used multiple times, which means that it suffices that one of the given `Var`s NOT is set in order to skip the test case.
+Typically `--skip` is used to test on presence of environment variables. `--skip_unless` is intended to be used as `[config skip_unless=Var]` statements within scripts.

 **--require Var**